skyaxe97/tp/docs/UserGuide.md

 ### 3.2 Adding a Lesson: `addLesson`

 Adds a `Lesson` to your schedule.
 Use this command to add your `Lesson` to your schedule.

+##### Notes on addLesson command:

+* System will not warn you if there are any clashes in timing with other Tasks.

 Format: `addLesson /code MODULE /date DATE /time START /to END /repeats TIMES`

 ##### Notes on addLesson Command Format: